 Technology is not always used consciously and it can unconsciously affect the user.
-We evolve together, we shape our tools and in turn they shape us and how we live.
-We started to neglect the development of the Self, in favour of the shaping of our environment our external technologies.
+We evolve together, we shape our tools and in turn, they shape us and how we live.
+We started to neglect the development of the Self, in favor of the shaping of our environment our external technologies.

 As our technology developed, we began to adapt ourselves to the environments we created.
-We lost our fur, we shrank, our social and emotional behaviours shifted from nomadic to sedentary lifestyles.
+We lost our fur, we shrank, our social and emotional behaviors shifted from nomadic to sedentary lifestyles.

-The tools with wich we surrounded ourselves, affected our minds, our approaches and our metaphors of existence – consider the language we use, how many of our terms relate to war, how many of our metaphors of society are based on afctories and industrialised processes.
+The tools with which we surrounded ourselves, affected our minds, our approaches, and our metaphors of existence – consider the language we use, how many of our terms relate to war, how many of our metaphors of society are based on factories and industrialized processes.

-Ideas and tools which were readily available to our imaginations, were more likely to grow, to evolve and to be adapted into our next point of mutual growth and development.
-Buses, Trains and Cars are based not on human dimensions, but on the width of 2 horses arses.
+Ideas and tools which were readily available to our imaginations, were more likely to grow, evolve, and be adapted into our next point of mutual growth and development.
+Buses, Trains, and Cars are based not on human dimensions, but on the width of 2 horses' arses.

-This is due to Horse and Carriages being our base point of imagination at that point in history with respect to transport.
-Early computers likewise clearly derive their interfaces from our established relationships with typewriter and televisions.
+This is due to horse and carriages being our base point of imagination at that point in history with respect to transport.
+Early computers likewise clearly derive their interfaces from our established relationships with typewriters and televisions.

 At some point we began to accept them as standards, we ceased to question their effectiveness with respect to how they really enhance our lives and allow us to be better humans capable of passing on our Genes.

 Many of us have forgotten how to repair, maintain and improve ourselves.
-We are dependant on and disconnected by the externalised technologies we use to sustain us, whether physically, mentally, spiritually or emotionally.
+We are dependent on and disconnected by the externalized technologies we use to sustain us, whether physically, mentally, spiritually, or emotionally.

-On top of the hardware that we ourselves possess, we each have our own Operating Systems, comprised of different scripts and stories.
-Behaviours, and social adaptations.
+On top of the hardware that we ourselves possess, we each have our own Operating Systems, comprised of different scripts and stories, as well as behaviors, and social adaptations.

 We have a very bad story for ourselves, one where we perceive mankind as negative, needing to be controlled, to protect ourselves from the “others”.

-Many of these scripts are competing both internally on a Human Scale, and replicating like viruses on a Social Scale.
-Constantly interfering with one another, sometimes intentionally, but more often than not due to Bugs and Flaws, hereditary issues based on long dead and unnecessary social constructs.
+Many of these scripts are competing for both internally on a human scale, and replicating like viruses on a social scale.
+Constantly interfering with one another, sometimes intentionally, but more often than not due to bugs and flaws, hereditary issues based on long-dead and unnecessary social constructs.